 As St Thomas Aquinas taught, all aspects of human knowledge proceed from and lead to God and we recognise that all aspects of the curriculum in our school are interconnected and are of equal value.

 We also acknowledge that the curriculum embraces all learning and new learning, respecting different viewpoints and opinions and the personal right of freedom of conscience.
 'A creative God-centred curriculum in dialogue with the wisdom of both past and present should maintain the truth of the Christian Gospel without becoming isolationist or introspective.'
 Hans Urs von Balthazar, 1988.

 Our curriculum affirms the Church’s teaching that parents are the first educators of their children.
 We seek to work in partnership with parents and parishes to provide education for our children in a prayerful environment of love, safety and security.

 What is our curriculum?

 The curriculum of English Martyrs’ Catholic School is the total learning experience provided to our students within and beyond the classroom.
-It includes formal and informal learning experiences, extra-curricular opportunities, social and religious experiences in the context of the ethos and learning environment of the school.
+Our curriculum is a seven-year journey, carefully planned to create a rich experience that is coherent across all areas of school life.
+It includes formal and informal learning experiences, co-curricular opportunities, social and religious experiences in the context of the ethos and learning environment of the school.